Cruises can begin phased return starting Nov. 1 under new protocols, CDC says

 The Centers for Disease Control and Prevention (CDC) on Friday announced that it will lift its no-sail order on cruises, which banned large cruise ships from operating in U.S. waters since March.
 Effective Nov.
-1., the ban will be replaced with a “conditional sailing order,” which lays out a framework for a phased return to cruising that includes new health protocols, such as mandatory testing and capacity restrictions.
+1., the ban will be replaced with a “conditional sailing order,” a phased return to cruising that includes new health protocols, such as mandatory testing and capacity restrictions.
+But that does not include passengers just yet.

 The CDC says the initial phases are for crew only, which is “to ensure adequate safety and health protocols through a series of mock voyages with volunteers who will play the role of passengers,” said Martin Cetron, the CDC director for the division of global migration and quarantine.
 The CDC does not have a timeline for a return for passengers, Cetron said.